lsbardel/python-stdnet/docs/source/model/session.rst

 all conversations with the database and represents a *holding zone* for all the objects which you have loaded or associated with it during its lifespan.

-It also provides the entrypoint to acquire a :class:`Query` object, which sends queries to the database using the :attr:`Session.backend`, the session database connection.
+It also provides the entry point to acquire a :class:`Query` object, which sends queries to the database using the :attr:`Session.backend`, the session database connection.